gpuliyar/dockerfile-libreoffice-headless-openjdk-jre8-alpine/README.md

-# dockerfile-libreoffice-openjdk-jre8-alpine
+# dockerfile-libreoffice-headless-openjdk-jre8-alpine
-The project packages OpenJDK JRE 8, LibreOffice on Alpine as a Container
+The project packages OpenJDK JRE 8, LibreOffice (headless) on Alpine as a Container

 ## Let's learn more about the code